Some people think Statoil is drilling in the Arctic alongside icebergs and polar bears.

 A cooperation agreement has been entered with Eni for additional ad hoc emergency preparedness, while all operators on the Norwegian continental shelf are contractually committed through NOROG to assist each other with available capacity should an emergency arise.
 This means that other rigs operating in the Barents Sea at the same time as Statoil could be mobilised if necessary.

-The following resources will be used during the exploration campaign:
+The following resources are deployed during the exploration campaign:

 Standby vessel Havila Troll